Brotherly Love Feature (1969

 really cracked the top of the ballroom circuit, always "little

-1980's, the professional side of the brothers' lives won out and
+June, 1979, the professional work side of the brothers' lives won

-each gave up music for their careers, which were very successful.
+out and they gave up music for their careers, which were very

 In the last few years, brothers